richmwatts/Litegrid/README.md

-Autumn
+Litegrid
 ======

-Autumn in it's current form is an <b>extremely</b> flexible grid system.
-However, it is hoped Autumn will eventually evolve into an extensive framework that will enable you to take your projects from the sketching stages right through to shipping the final product.
+Litegrid in it's current form is an <b>extremely</b> flexible grid system.
+However, it is hoped Litegrid will eventually evolve into an extensive framework that will enable you to take your projects from the sketching stages right through to shipping the final product.